(Photo by Barbara Johnston/University of Notre Dame)

 - University of Notre Dame

-- Associate Professor in the Department of Economics and the Keough School of Global Affairs
+- Professor of Economics and Global Affairs

 - Faculty affiliate: Kellogg Institute for International Studies; Liu Institute for Asia and Asian Studies; Gender Studies Program; Fitzgerald Institute for Real Estate; Pulte Institute for Global Development